use-ink/ink-docs/docs/faq/faq.md

 smart contract.
-The metadata is especially important for third party tools such as Polkadot JS Apps or the Canvas UI and provides useful information about the contract's constructors, messages, events, function selectors, documentation and comments of the aforementioned structures as well as how inputs and output shall be encoded and decoded respectively etc.
+The metadata is especially important for third party tools such as Polkadot JS Apps or the Canvas UI and provides useful information about the contract's constructors, messages, events, function selectors, documentation and comments of the aforementioned structures as well as how inputs and outputs shall be encoded and decoded respectively etc.

 ### Can a re-entrancy bug occur in ink! contracts?